 UPDATES IN 2022

-Country coverage: The number of countries assessed in 2022 was 192, of which 7 are new countries, not previously assessed in ODIN: Aruba, Barbados, Central African Republic, Grenada, Monaco, Nauru, and Tuvalu.
-Two countries, Kiribati and Vanuatu, were assessed as part of the ODIN 2022/23 round after an absence in the 2020/21 round.
-The countries Afghanistan, Sudan, Republic of Congo, Iran, Guinea-Bissau, and Venezuela were not included this year because their websites experienced significant technical issues that made it impossible to complete their assessments.
+Country coverage: The number of countries assessed in 2022 was 195, of which 7 are new countries, not previously assessed in ODIN: Aruba, Barbados, Central African Republic, Grenada, Monaco, Nauru, and Tuvalu.
+Three countries, Kiribati, Vanuatu and Venezuela, were assessed as part of the ODIN 2022/23 round after an absence in the 2020/21 round.
+The countries Sudan, Republic of Congo, and Guinea-Bissau were not included this year because their websites experienced significant technical issues that made it impossible to complete their assessments.

 Emphasis on sex-disaggregated data: To reinforce the importance of gender data and encourage countries to publish the data needed to address gender issues, changes to the ODIN 2022/23 scoring methodology will ensure that no data category that includes gender data or sex-disaggregated data can receive full credit without publishing these data.
 This change affects the scoring criteria for the first coverage element (data availability and disaggregation) in the categories: Education Facilities, Education Outcomes, Food Security and Nutrition, Gender, and Crime and Justice Statistics.